ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

 # MOSIP Configuration Server

 We will be using MOSIP config server (Spring cloud configurration Server) to manage all the configurations of all the microservices which will be running at a central place.<br/><br/>
-**NOTE:** For the documentation purpose I have mentioned the config server URL as http://localhost:8080 ,but for development purposes please connect to Config Server running in dev environment.
-For the DEV config server URL please contact your respective TLs.
+**NOTE:** For the documentation purpose I have mentioned the config server URL as http://localhost:8080 ,but you have to mention the URL where configuration server is running

 ![Configuration Server](_images/arch_diagrams/MOSIP_config_server_setup.png)

 ## Git Repo
 1. All the configuration files will be stored inside git in<br/>
    **\git\mosip\config**<br/>
-2. For all the micro services to work independently, we will name the properties files in a particular format.<br/>
+2. For every module there will be one property file (eg: for kernel)<br/>
    The nomenclature will be as follows:<br/>
-   **_{ApplicationName}-{MicroServiceName}-{profileName}.properties_**<br/>
+   **_{module-name}-{profile-Name}.properties_**<br/>
-   For example if the application name is kernel and microservice is kernel-idgenerator-vid and profile name can be development (to differentiate between different environments, eg: testing, dev, QA etc.), so the properties file name will be:<br/>
+   For example if the application name is kernel and microservice is kernel-idgenerator-vid and profile name can be dev(to differentiate between different environments, eg: testing, dev, QA etc.), so the properties file name will be:<br/>
-   **kernel-kernel-idgenerator-vid-development.properties**<br/>
+   **kernel-dev.properties**<br/>
-3. If we are using multiple profiles, letâ€™s say one for dev and one for testing, we can create 2 properties files with names - **kernel-kernel-idgenerator-vid-test.properties, kernel-kernel-idgenerator-vid-development.properties**, and can switch between multiple profiles through Microservice application.
+3. If we are using multiple profiles, say one for dev and one for testing, we can create 2 properties files with names - **kernel-test.properties, kernel-dev.properties**, and can switch between multiple profiles through Microservice application.
+4. Properties common across the modules will be stored in files named: **application-{profile-name}.properties**
-4. For XML files, name them as follows:<br/>
+5. For XML files, name them as follows:<br/>
    _**{NameOfFile}-{profileName}.xml**_
-## Microservices â€“ Configuration Clients:<br/>
+## Microservices Configuration Clients:<br/>
-### â€¢	Spring boot client<br/>
+### Spring boot client<br/>
    All the microservices will act as clients of config server.<br/>
 1. For which microservices will be needing _spring-cloud-starter-config_ dependency, which can be added through maven.